farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 In the next chapter, we will go over how to find a good setting to play in, how to organize the campaign, and how to play it out.

-These are merely suggestions and can be taken with a grain of salt.
+These are merely suggestions and can be taken with a pinch of salt.

 Whether this is your first rodeo or not, we think those are good starting points to enjoy a good campaign in general.